 - Hours of operation are easily identified and clearly visible.
-(Up-to-date center contact information - phone number, center email address, and hours of operation are also posted in NCWorks Online.) - Centers have a plan/process in place to offer services, as needed, during nontraditional hours to meet customers' needs. - Centers identify virtual service availability and how virtual services can be accessed. - Centers follow current NCWorks branding guidelines; internal and external signage clearly identifies the location as an NCWorks Career Center.
+(Up-to-date center contact information and hours of operation are also posted in NCWorks Online.) - Centers have a plan/process in place to offer services, as needed, during nontraditional hours to meet customers' needs. - Centers follow current NCWorks branding guidelines; internal and external signage clearly identifies the location as an NCWorks Career Center.
 Centers also incorporate the American Job Center Network brand/logo. - Centers are professional, clean and offer an environment that provides for an integrated, functional approach to service delivery. - Centers have a resource area that includes various local, regional, and state resources on job seeking, career development, and employability skills for customers.
-Staff is available to support customers who are accessing the resource center as needed. - Centers must meet federal requirements as stated in the Americans with Disabilities Act (ADA) for programmatic and physical accessibility. - Assistive technology is available to ensure programmatic access for those with disabilities. - Appropriate space and equipment are provided based on customer need and traffic: - Access to NCWorks Online (internet access including Wi-Fi) - Computers/laptops for public use - Phone, and printer/fax/copier for public use - Space for workshops and/or group trainings - Centers have a phone/voicemail system supported by trained staff so that call-in customers can quickly and efficiently receive information and services. - Centers have a central email address monitored by trained staff, so customers can quickly and efficiently receive information and services. - Translation services are available and provided to Limited English Proficiency (LEP) populations.
+Resource areas are staffed at all times so assistance is consistently available for customers. - Centers must meet federal requirements as stated in the Americans with Disabilities Act (ADA) for programmatic and physical accessibility. - Assistive technology is available to ensure programmatic access for those with disabilities. - Appropriate space and equipment are provided based on customer need and traffic: - Access to NCWorks Online (internet access including Wi-Fi) - Computers/laptops for public use - o Phone, and printer/fax/copier for public use - Space for workshops and/or group trainings - Centers have a phone/voicemail system supported by trained staff so that call-in customers can quickly and efficiently access information and services. - Translation services are available and provided to non-Limited English Proficiency (LEP) populations.